DynastyKids/NodeJS-Stocktake/README.md

 ## User Manual
 ### First Time using
-1. On first time use, the setting page will pops up, you will needs to setup your MongoDB server information and click `submit`, all your information are stored locally in plaintext.
+1. On first time use, the setting page will pops up, you will need to set up your MongoDB server information and click `submit`, all your information are stored locally in plaintext.
 If you wish to migrate to another computer, you will require to setup with same process again.

-2. You will needs to import product information to MongoDB.
+2. You will need to import product information to MongoDB.

 ### Create / Start a stocktake session
 1. On Electron application homepage, click `New Stocktake Session`